 - If you want to book tours, do it after you arrive.
 Whether you want to go on a jungle trek, try scuba diving, or just want to take a cooking class, it’s best to book your tour after you arrive.
 Travel agencies are easy to find and you can always negotiate rates with them.
 A rule of thumb is the more you buy, the better discount you get.
 If you bring a few friends with you and book multiple packages (ex. buy a Phi Phi tour and combine it with a jungle trek, and/or several different tours in Bangkok) from the same agency, you can always get a better deal.

 - Bargain, bargain, bargain.
-When you head to the markets, want to buy some souvenirs, or even take a tuk-tuk ride, you have to prepare to bargain.
+When you head to the local night markets, want to buy some souvenirs, or even take a tuk-tuk ride, you have to prepare to bargain.
 Never accept the first price a vendor/driver gives you unless you’re buying some fruits or street food.
 If you can, ask a local what are the prices for certain items before you go shopping.
 Finally, remember that bargaining hard doesn’t mean being a jerk.

 - Don’t get scammed.
 Some people end up spending a lot of their money on tourist scams.
 Don’t be one of them and make sure you’re informed before you go.
 I recently published an article about the most common scams in Southeast Asia.
 Make sure to check it out before you go.
 Talking about scams, you should also learn…